ilovedadata/ilovedadata.github.io/README.md

 * **update_info**.

-   This function does what its name suggests: it asks the user to provide the id (i.e. the index) of the item of which he wants to update an info and then proceeds to do so;
+   This function does what its name suggests: it asks the user to provide the id (i.e. the index) of the item of which he wants to update an info of and then proceeds to do so;

 * **items_to_buy**.